Fractional Sobolev isometric immersions of planar domains

-Another new contribution of this article, which will turn out to be crucial in proving \Cref{th-main1} in the critical threshold $s= \frac 23$, regards the distributional Jacobian determinants.
-As we shall see in \Cref{weak-product} the distributional product $\lambda \nabla g$ is well-defined provided $\lambda \in L^\infty \cap W^{s,\frac{n}{s}}(\Omega)$ and $g \in W^{s,\frac{n}{s}}(\Omega;\R^n)$.
+Another new contribution of this article, which will turn out to be crucial in proving \Cref{thm-develop} in the critical threshold $s= \frac 23$, directly regards the properties of distributional Jacobian determinants.
+As we shall see in \Cref{weak-product} the distributional product $\lambda \nabla g$ is well-defined provided $\lambda \in L^\infty \cap W^{s,\frac{n}{s}}(\Omega)$ and $g \in W^{s,\frac{n}{s}}(\Omega;\R^n)$ if $s> 1/2$.
 In view of this fact, the following seemingly natural behavior of the distributional Jacobian determinant can be proven:

 \begin{theorem} Let $n \geq 2$, and $\Omega \subset \R^n$ be a bounded smooth domain, or $\Omega= \R^n$.
 Assume that $s \in [\frac{n}{n+1},1)$, $\lambda \in L^\infty \cap W^{s,\frac{n}{s}}(\Omega)$, $f,g \in W^{s,\frac{n}{s}}(\Omega;\R^n)$, and that